veebch/twirly/README.md

 # Twirly

 A Infrared (IR) remote-controlled turntable.
 Useful for rotating stuff that you (can't/ are too lazy to) get to.
-You can pick up relatively cheap turntables (similar to the cost of this DIY version) that do the same thing, but building one is more interesting.
+You can pick up relatively cheap turntables (similar to the cost of this DIY version) that do the same thing, but building one is more interesting/ flexible.

 There is ramping (gradually speeding up and slowing down) to avoid the side-effects of a sudden stop/start.